 decision was obvious - the creation of Alexemi Publishing.

-Talented Artist
+A Talented Artist

-While searching for an illustrator, Cheryl discovered
+While searching for an

-the website of the amazingly talented Lauren Francis.
+amazingly talented Lauren Francis.
 She was impressed

 by Lauren’s diverse style of illustration and the